jessyfal04/prog-web-dist/notes/3_WebNotes.md

 - A gRPC client that provides a web interface
 - A shared interface module that defines the service contract
 - A MySQL database for persistent storage
+- A static resource system for handling images and other static content

 ## Project Structure
 ```